Primo Carnera: Early Career / Mob influence and suspicious matches

 Carnera met his first serious heavyweight contender, Young Stribling, in 1929, and won when Stribling fouled him.
 In a rematch, he fouled Stribling.
-Each scoring a victory by disqualification.
-Commenting on the unsatisfactory conclusion of the two matches, sportswriter Robert Edgren commented "Stribling seems to be playing Carnera the way he has played a lot of palukas and stable mates at different towns in "the sticks" in this country.
+Each scored a victory by disqualification.
+Commenting on the unsatisfactory conclusion of the two matches, sportswriter Robert Edgren commented, "Stribling seems to be playing Carnera the way he has played a lot of palukas and stable mates at different towns in 'the sticks' in this country.
 Always the return engagement."

 Carnera was immediately a draw in the United States.
-18,500 saw him fight Big Boy Peterson at Madison Square Garden.
+18,500 saw his American debut against Big Boy Peterson at Madison Square Garden.
 Carnera won easily in the 1st round.
 The New York Times noted the absence of betting on the outcome causing skepticism prior to the match.
 Peterson was counted out while punching himself in the jaw.
 "Whether to make sure he was knocked out or in an effort to restore his jarred senses could not be ascertained."

-A week later against Elzear Rioux the fight lasted only 47 seconds and Rioux was down 6 times.
-Bob Soderman of the Chicago Tribune reported, "Rioux didn't do much fighting..being too intent on doing what he had been hired to do; that is, making sure he fell to the canvas at the slightest provocation."
-After an investigation, the Illinois Boxing Commission cleared Carnera but fined Rioux $1000 and revoked his license.
+A week later in Chicago against Elzear Rioux the fight lasted only 47 seconds and Rioux was down 6 times.
+Bob Soderman of the Chicago Tribune reported, "Rioux didn't do much fighting... being too intent on doing what he had been hired to do; that is, making sure he fell to the canvas at the slightest provocation."
+After an investigation, the Illinois Boxing Commission cleared Carnera but fined Rioux $1,000 (~$20,000 in 2025) and revoked his license.

-In March, 1930, Primo Carnera faced George Trafton in Kansas City.
+In March 1930, Primo Carnera faced George Trafton, an active player for the Chicago Bears.
 Trafton was knocked out by Carnera in the first round of their fight.
 In the aftermath of the fight, the Missouri Boxing Commission suspended Trafton but laid no blame on Carnera.

 His April 1930 fight against California club fighter Bombo Chevalier ended when one of Chevalier's seconds, Bob Perry, threw in the towel, although it appeared that Chevalier was in no worse condition than Carnera.
 The match was found to be fixed, Carnera's purse was initially withheld.
 Chevalier's manager stated "the towel should not have been thrown in."
 In an investigation, Chevalier said he had been approached earlier about a "fake fight," but had declined.
 No one had expected the towel to be thrown in.
 Chevalier also stated that Perry had rubbed him with a sponge that caused his eyes and nose to burn.